What comes to mind at those words? A shriveled, ragged rug covered in dust? A dilapidated blanket held together by thin threads, now flimsy with age?

-As I reflect on his words right now, I feel I may have overreacted a little, taking offense at such a silly comment.
-Had he said the same thing to me today, I would have laughed.
-But I was younger, much more vulnerable, and I didn’t understand.
+As I reflect on his words, I feel I may have overreacted a little, taking offense at such a silly comment.
+If someone said the same thing to me today, I would laugh.
+But I was young, much more vulnerable, and I didn’t understand.
 Looking back, I don’t think he did either.
 He was just a child, swinging words around like a scythe, unsure of what he was saying and unaware of who he would strike.
-And he just so happened to strike me.
+And he happened to strike me.
 Perhaps he didn’t mean what he said, but the emotional blow he inflicted with his ignorant words hurt me.

 The boy beside me had.

-Immediately the image of lint clumps sticking to one of my grandparents’ carpets came to mind.
-I imagined them in my rice, thinking, that’s what ru?c must look like to him.
+Immediately the image of lint clumps sticking to my grandparents’ carpet came to mind.
+I imagined them in my rice, thinking that’s what ruoc must look like to him.
 I was mortified.
 I don’t remember the reactions of the other kids – all I remember is the wave of humiliation that crashed over me.